t-b/inferno/docs/README.md

 Usage
 -----
+To run Inferno start up Clampex and your MultiClampCommander windows and open a command propt and type `inferno` or double click `run_inferno.bat` in the program folder.

+A couple of examples of how to use Inferno for on a rig with four headstages:

+`inferno run cell1 cell2 cell3 cell4 -p 1`

+loads the program associated with the first Clampex button and associates cell1 with headstage 1, cell 2 with headstage 2, etc. If you don't have cells on all four headstages at once you could do the following:

+`inferno run a xx b -p 3`

+In thise case you have associated the cell with identifier a to headstage 1, left headstage two blank by using `xx` to mark it as blank (you can set what string means no cell in your config with the `NO_CELL_STRING` value) and associated the cell with identifier b to headstage three, and left the fourth headstage blank by not entering anything at all.

+### Details
 The Inferno installer adds inferno.exe to the windows PATH environment variable.
 You can open a command prompt anywhere and run inferno --help to get started.